selrahal/hadoop-lab/README.md

     ```shell
     [selrahal@localhost hadoop-lab]$ cat data/transactions.csv
     ```
-2. In Hue, navigate to the file manager
+2. In Hue, navigate to the file browser
-3. Upload data/transactions.csv file
+3. Upload data/transactions.csv file to hue's home directory

 ## Create a view for this data ##
 1. In Hue, navigate to HCatalog
 2. Select `Create a new table from a file`
   * Table Name: simple_transactions
+  * Description: Simple Transactions
+  * Input File : /user/hue/transactions.csv
-  * Default values for columns is fine
+  * Are the default values for columns ok?
+What are they?
+  * Click `Create table`
-3. After it is done, browse the data in the table
+3. After it is done, browse the data in the table by clicking `Browse Data`

 ## Stream some data with Flume ##
 1. Install flume in the sanbox

     ```shell
-    [selrahal@localhost hadoop-lab]$ ssh root@localhost -p 2222 'yum install flume'
+    [selrahal@localhost hadoop-lab]$ ssh root@localhost -p 2222 'yum install -y flume'
     ```

 2. Inspect the flume.conf file in stream/ folder